hudson155/kairo/limber-backend-framework/README.md

         default settings (e.g. ability to ignore unknown properties), and uses the `data-conversion` module for serialization/deserialization.
         It should be used across Limber.
-    * It's used by the root module, so implementation projects need not require it.
 * [`reps`](/reps):
     * Contains base classes for application reps to inherit from.
         Reps are used in the API layer.
         Models should never be used in the application/database layer.
-    * It's used by the root module, so implementation projects need not require it.
 * [`testing`](/reps):
     Contains testing utilities.
     Include this in implementation projects as a test dependency (assuming you write tests).
 * [`validation`](/validation):
     * Provides a Validator class for ad-hoc validation, as well as the Validation class which is used to validate reps.
-    * It's used by the root module, so implementation projects need not require it.

 ## Package Structure